raihahahan/decision-maker-api/README.md

 Decision Maker API is a Web API created with .Net 6.
 It contains features such as CRUD, pagination, sorting and filtering.
 This is my first .Net project and is still incomplete.

 Go to https://github.com/raihahahan/decision-maker-nextjs-client to see an example of a web client for this Web API.
-You are free to make use of this API for your own client.
+You are free to make use of this API to create your own client.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>